Achieve 100% E-invoicing Compliance

 Special Exemptions During the Interim Relaxation Period

-To facilitate a smooth transition, the IRBM has granted a 6-month relaxation period for businesses adopting e-Invoices for the first time:
+To facilitate a smooth transition to e-Invoicing, the IRBM has granted a 6-month interim relaxation period for each phase of businesses as they come under the e-Invoice mandate:

 Targeted Taxpayers